OnufryW/Dhondt/data/relocation_stats/README.md

-Contains configs for relocation and right to vote data.
+Contains configs for relocation and right to vote data for 2023 Sejm elections.

 "Relocation" means a voter applied to change his assigned place of voting as a one-time change prior to the vote.